 Shopping at an international supermarket will cost you more than the local ones, for western items cost western prices plus a premium.

-A typical trip to the local supermarket often costs less than 200 RMB for staples like milk, yoghurt, fruit, vegetables, cleaning supplies, etc. If you want to but fresh food materials, an open market is better at the supply of fresh veggies, fruits and meats at a cheaper price.
+A typical trip to the local supermarket often costs less than 200 RMB for staples like milk, yogurt, fruit, vegetables, cleaning supplies, etc. If you want to buy fresh food materials, an open market is better at supplying fresh veggies, fruits, and meats at a lower price.
 You can also find a lot of typical local street snacks at this kind of open market.

 Reading more about the famous local open market in Kunming from this post: THINGS TO DO IN KUNMING.